theguylex/PRODIGY_WD_02/README.md

 * CSS used in styling this page focused on centering the parent container and giving it colors and shadows for aesthetics.

 * JavaScript file contains functions that are called when the buttons in the HTML file is clicked on.
-These functions include start, pause, reset, restart, lap and resetLaps
+These functions include start, pause, reset, restart, lap and resetLaps.

 ## Screenshot